AdobeDocs/analytics.en/help/components/dimensions/browser.md

 ## Populate this dimension with data

 This dimension references a lookup table internal to Adobe.
 The lookup value is based on the `User-Agent` HTTP header in image requests.
+Adobe partners with [DeviceAtlas](https://deviceatlas.com/) to maintain lookups between user agent and browser.

-If you use an AppMeasurement library (such as through tags in Adobe Experience Platform), this dimension works out of the box.
+* For AppMeasurement implementations, this dimension works out of the box.
+* For Web SDK implementations, enable [!UICONTROL Device Lookup] when [configuring a datastream](https://experienceleague.adobe.com/docs/experience-platform/datastreams/configure.html).

 ## Dimension items